Long Fibre Diet

 Where's the Pasture?

 We try to mimic the natural grazing behaviour with a few strategies.
 Our horses live on what is called a 'dry lot' where there is very little natural grass, but they have access to forage at all times, called 'free choice' or 'ad lib'.
 We purchase a selection of hay that is the highest quality available in our region - well made, free of mould and nutritious.
-This cured hay is actually grass, but it is much drier than when it was growing in the field, and it maintains its nutritional value and quality for a long time if stored properly.
 The hay is distributed around the perimeter of the paddock in piles to encourage movement.
 We focus on the early season cuts which are more coarse and have a few benefits.
 With the more coarse hay, the horses will pick through to first eat the more tasty morsels then snuffle through each pile and do the same, before starting back 'at the beginning' and working through the piles again for the less palatable bits.
 In fact, they 'push' each other from pile to pile, and make several circuits of the paddock before everything is gone.
 This keeps them moving which is good for their feet and bodies and prevents them from ingesting too many calories.